efrisch/pyrsia/docs/rfc/0001-technology-pillars.md

 # Summary

-Pyrsia aims to provide a decentralized network of verified packages accompanied by facts about it's origin and knowledge which can help consumers make decisions about the security poster of that specific package.
+Pyrsia aims to provide a decentralized network of verified packages accompanied by facts about their origin and knowledge which can help consumers make decisions about the security posture of those specific packages.

 # Motivation

-This proposal sets out to define the core elements which will be developed that provide the functionality.
+This proposal sets out to define the core elements which will be developed that provide the package verification functionality.
-These will represent the prevailing winds for the growth of the project.
+These represent prevailing winds for the growth of the project.

 # Guide-level explanation